-The Mergers Division of the CCPC is available for pre-notification discussions with parties who have expressed their intention to notify a merger or acquisition.
+Pre-merger notification discussions are voluntary.
+For parties who have expressed their intention to notify a merger or acquisition, the Competition Enforcement and Mergers Division of the CCPC is available for pre-notification discussions.
 The main purpose of pre-notification discussions is to: (i) assist parties in deciding whether a merger or acquisition is suitable for review under the Simplified Merger Notification Procedure; (ii) assist parties in preparing the merger notification form and (ii) to give parties the opportunity to provide an introductory explanation about the nature of competition and any potential competition issues in the markets, industries or sectors concerned.

 For further information on pre-notification discussions please click here.

 Merger notification form

 Notification of a merger or acquisition must be done by completing and submitting the merger notification form to the CCPC.
 The form specifies the information required from the notifying parties and gives guidance on issues relevant for making a notification.

 Notifications must be submitted to the CCPC before 5.30 p.m. from Monday to Thursday and before 5.15 p.m. on Friday.

 To download the merger notification form, please click here.

 The Competition Authority (predecessor of the CCPC) issued a letter dated 5 July 2013 highlighting the distinction between a “notifying party” and an “undertaking involved” for the purposes of the merger notification form.
 The guidance set out in that letter remains relevant for mergers notified to the CCPC.
 A copy of the letter is available to download here.

 Notification of a merger or acquisition must be accompanied by a fee of €8,000 (S.I.
 No. 623 of 2002).
 The fee is payable by Electronic Funds Transfer (EFT) to the CCPC using the bank account details set out in the merger notification form.